t2vee/Logto-USS/README.md

 A personal "My Account" dashboard built specially for use with the Logto Authentication Platform.

-~~Why not use page functions instead of 2 separate applications?~~ ~~- this is so this application stack can be run on platforms other than cloudflare.~~ ~~- like for example using the cloudflare workerd runtime to run locally with docker~~ have now migrated the 2 projects together for easier development, project management and app deployment.
+~~Why not use page functions instead of 2 separate applications?~~
+- ~~this is so this application stack can be run on platforms other than cloudflare.~~
+  - ~~like for example using the cloudflare workerd runtime to run locally with docker~~

+have now migrated the 2 projects together for easier development, project management and app deployment.

 ## demo